Supplemental Health Protection Guide

 How Coverage Is Chosen

 Coverage options are based on your everyday lifestyle and activity level, your family size and responsibilities, and how much financial protection you want while staying within a budget that feels comfortable for you.
+Most single supplemental health plans typically fall within an approximate range of $25–$65 per month per policy, depending on age, state, sport risk level, number of family members insured and selected benefit amounts.

 Families may choose accident coverage, hospital coverage, or both.
 When more than one coverage is selected, each coverage pays separately, allowing benefits to stack and provide additional financial support when it’s needed most.
 Covered benefits may be paid multiple times throughout the year if separate covered events occur, subject to policy terms and benefit limits.